The Shafarevich conjecture for hypersurfaces in abelian varieties: Introduction

 It is now crucial that, in our case, $Y$ is a subvariety of $A \times X$, with the map $f$ the restriction of the projection map $A \times X$ to $X$.
 The abelian variety $A$ has many rank-one local systems $\mathsf{L}$, each of which we can pull back to $Y$, push forward to $X$, and apply this machinery to.
 These local systems are associated to characters of the fundamental group $\pi_1(A)$.

-For the Noetherian induction to work, it suffices to have, for each subvariety of $X$, a local system $\mathsf{L}$ such that $R^{n-1} f_*(\mathsf{L})$ has big monodromy in our sense.
+To apply the $p$-adic Hodge theory argument described above, it suffices to have a local system $\mathsf{L}$ on $Y$ such that $R^{n-1} f_*(\mathsf{L})$ has big monodromy in our sense.
 (There are some additional technical conditions that we suppress here to focus on the main difficulty.)
-In fact we will show big monodromy for almost all rank one local systems $\mathsf{L}$, in a precise sense.
+In fact we will show big monodromy for almost all rank one local systems $\mathsf{L}$, in a precise sense (Theorem \ref{Tannakian-group-calculation} and Corollary \ref{torsion_char}).
 To do this, it is necessary to have a framework in which the vector spaces $R^{n-1} f_*(\mathsf{L})_x$ for different local systems $\mathsf{L}$ can be studied all at once.
-This is accomplished by the Tannakian theory of sheaf convolution~\cite{KWTheta}.
+This is accomplished by the Tannakian theory of sheaf convolution~\cite{KramerWeissauer}.

 The fundamental objects of the Tannakian theory of sheaf convolution are perverse sheaves.
 The fundamental perverse sheaf for us is the constant sheaf on $Y_x$, pushed forward to $A$, and placed in degree $1-n$.
 The vector space $R^{n-1} f_*(\mathsf{L})_x$ can be recovered from this by applying the functor $K \mapsto H^0 (A, K \otimes \mathsf{L})$.
-The theory of~\cite{KWTheta} views (a slight modification of) the category of perverse sheaves on $A$ as the category of representations of a certain group. where the functors $K \mapsto H^0 (A, K \otimes \mathsf{L})$ are all isomorphic to the functor taking a representation to the underlying vector space.
-The image of this group on the representation associated to a perverse sheaf $K$ is the Tannakian monodromy group.
+The theory of~\cite{KramerWeissauer} views (a slight modification of) the category of perverse sheaves on $A$ as the category of representations of a certain group; the functors $K \mapsto H^0 (A, K \otimes \mathsf{L})$ are almost all isomorphic to the functor taking a representation to the underlying vector space.
+The image of this group on the representation associated to a perverse sheaf $K$ is the convolution monodromy group.

-We show that, for $Z$ a subvariety of $X$, if the Tannakian monodromy group of the constant sheaf on $Y_x$ contains a classical group for some $x \in Z$, and if the family $Y$ over $Z$ is not equal to a translate of the constant family, then for almost all $\mathsf{L}$, the monodromy group of $R^{n-1} f_*(\mathsf{L})_x$ contains a classical group.
-Because translations of the constant family produce only finitely many hypersurfaces up to translation, we can stop the induction there.
-Hence to make the argument work, it suffices to show for all $x$ that the Tannakian monodromy group of the constant sheaf on $Y_x$ contains a classical group.
-In other words, we must show this for all smooth hypersurfaces $H$.